Teodoro Kalaw: Memberships

-He became a Mason in 1907, then later became grand master at age 31 in 1928.
+Kalaw became a Mason in 1907, then later became a grand master at age 31 in 1928.
 On June 15, 1932, he was made a 33° Mason in the Scottish Rite of Masonry.
 He became Grand Master of the Grand Lodge of the Philippines from 1928 to 1929.

 Kalaw was a member of the Academy of Political Science, American Social and Political Science; Sociedad Americana de Derecho Internacional; Real Academia Hispano Americano de Ciencias y Artes, of whose Philippine Section he became president in 1925; Associacion Hispano-Filipina, and the Philippine Library Association.

-He was conferred an honorary fellowship to the Upsilon Sigma Phi fraternity.
+He was conferred an honorary fellowship with the Upsilon Sigma Phi fraternity.

 Death

-He died on December 4, 1940, aged 56, at the Philippine General Hospital.
+Kalaw died on December 4, 1940, aged 56, at the Philippine General Hospital in Manila.

 Personal life

 Kalaw and his wife, Pura, had three children.
-Their son, Teodoro Kalaw Jr., became a prominent businessman and was married to Philippine senator Eva Estrada.
-Their daughter, Maria, was a Philippine Senator from 1961 to 1967.
-Another daughter, Purita, was an art critic.
+Their son, Teodoro V. Kalaw Jr., became a prominent businessman and was married to Philippine senator Eva R. Estrada-Kalaw.
+Their daughter, Maria V. Kalaw-Katigbak, was a Philippine Senator from 1961 to 1967.
+Another daughter, Purita V. Kalaw-Ledesma, was an art critic.